urban233/PySSA/code_rules.md

 def copy_fasta_file(a_source_filepath, a_destination_filepath):
     if a_source_filepath is None:
         logger.error(f"The argument 'a_source_filepath' is illegal: {a_source_filepath}!")
-        raise exceptions.IllegalArgumentError("An argument is illegal.")
+        raise exception.IllegalArgumentError("An argument is illegal.")
     if a_destination_filepath is None:
         logger.error(f"The argument 'a_destination_filepath' is illegal: {a_destination_filepath}!")
-        raise exceptions.IllegalArgumentError("An argument is illegal.")
+        raise exception.IllegalArgumentError("An argument is illegal.")
 ```

 Raise **IllegalArgumentError** if *unmodified* argument